 You might also like this easy low fat mushroom pasta sauce recipe!

 If you decide to make these kopytka I’d love to know how they turned out for you.
 Questions or comments?
 Let me know.

 More easy potato dumpling recipes

 If you love dumplings you may also like these easy Potato Dumplings with Polenta.
-Or these vibrant Potato Beetroot Dumplings recipe.
-See also my Leek and Potato Dumpling Stew, which is super quick and easy vegetarian meal idea.
+Check out also these gorgeous Potato Beetroot Dumplings.
+You might also enjoy my Leek and Potato Dumpling Stew, which is super quick and easy vegetarian meal idea.

 Polish Potato Kopytka Dumplings with Mushroom Sauce